mcmayer/iCE40/README.md

 The iCE40 family of FPGAs by *Lattice Semiconductor* is quite interesting for beginners:

 - Relatively cheap dev boards are available.
-- 1k-8k LUTs is enough to do some some interesting things, even run a soft CPU.
+- 1k-8k LUTs is enough to do some some interesting things, even run a soft CPU like the [Zylin ZPU][ZPU]  or small [RISC-V implementations](https://github.com/cliffordwolf/picorv32).
 - Lattice's ["iCEcube2"](http://www.latticesemi.com/iCEcube2) design software is freely available.
 - There's an opensource toolchain!
 Clifford Wolf managed to reverse engineer the bitstream and build up the toolchain.
 See [http://www.clifford.at/icestorm/](http://www.clifford.at/icestorm/).